DaoCloud/DaoCloud-docs/docs/en/docs/install/os-install/otherlinux.md

 4. After the installation is successful, the following log will be output:

     ```bash
     [root@master test]# cat log.txt |egrep 'INFO|WARN'
-     [WARN] skip install yq...
+    [WARN]   skip install yq ...
-     [INFO] succeeded to install package 'python-apt'
+    [INFO]   succeed to install package 'python-apt'
-     [INFO] succeeded to install package 'python3-apt'
+    [INFO]   succeed to install package 'python3-apt'
-     [INFO] succeeded to install package 'aufs-tools'
+    [INFO]   succeed to install package 'aufs-tools'
-     [INFO] succeeded to install package 'apt-transport-https'
+    [INFO]   succeed to install package 'apt-transport-https'
-     [INFO] succeeded to install package 'software-properties-common'
+    [INFO]   succeed to install package 'software-properties-common'
-     [INFO] succeeded to install package 'conntrack'
+    [INFO]   succeed to install package 'conntrack'
-     [INFO] succeeded to install package 'apparmor'
+    [INFO]   succeed to install package 'apparmor'
-     [WARN] The package 'libseccomp2' has been installed
+    [WARN]   the package 'libseccomp2' has been installed
-     [INFO] succeeded to install package 'ntp'
+    [INFO]   succeed to install package 'ntp'
-     [WARN] The package 'openssl' has been installed
+    [WARN]   the package 'openssl' has been installed
-     [INFO] succeeded to install package 'curl'
+    [INFO]   succeed to install package 'curl'
-     [INFO] succeeded to install package 'rsync'
+    [INFO]   succeed to install package 'rsync'
-     [INFO] succeeded to install package 'socat'
+    [INFO]   succeed to install package 'socat'
-     [WARN] The package 'unzip' has been installed
+    [WARN]   the package 'unzip' has been installed
     [WARN]   the package 'e2fsprogs' has been installed
     [WARN]   the package 'xfsprogs' has been installed
-     [INFO] succeeded to install package 'ebtables'
+    [INFO]   succeed to install package 'ebtables'
-     [WARN] The package 'bash-completion' has been installed
+    [WARN]   the package 'bash-completion' has been installed
     [WARN]   the package 'tar' has been installed
-     [INFO] succeeded to install package 'ipvsadm'
+    [INFO]   succeed to install package 'ipvsadm'
-     [INFO] succeeded to install package 'ipset'
+    [INFO]   succeed to install package 'ipset'
     [INFO]   All packages for Node (192.168.10.11) have been installed.
     ```

 ### Notice